West Cornwall · TR17 · Cornwall Council West

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Marazion, that work is shaped by the place itself — Marazion sits opposite St Michael's Mount across a tidal causeway and is one of Cornwall's oldest chartered towns, designated AONB for its setting, with a building stock that leans toward granite cottages and Georgian seafront houses.
+On a Marazion site, the brief always meets the place — Marazion sits opposite St Michael's Mount across a tidal causeway and is one of Cornwall's oldest chartered towns, designated AONB for its setting, with a building stock that leans toward modern coastal builds and 1960s bungalows on Green Lane.

 • Conservation Area